-Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and Young People.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and Young , ------------------------------------ People. لتالتالتا w .

-We are committed to working in partnership with parents and carers.
-We hold termly Parent Forums - meetings where we share latest news and updates, provide information concerning what each class will be learning that term.
-We hold termly parents evenings where parents can discuss their child with the teacher.
-We issue termly reports to parents so they are well informed of their child's progress.
-Our school website is current and a source of information for all parents and carers.
-A Parent Support Advisor (PSA) is employed 4 days a week.
-Parents and carers are informed and consulted if their child has some additional needs identified.
-Parents and carers are informed when their child is placed on the RoN (Record of Need).
-One Page Profiles are discussed with and signed by parents / carers termly.
-Mrs Burgess (SENDCo) is available to meet parents to discuss individual children's SEN. Parents are invited to contribute to and attend all TAC (Team Around the Child) and Annual Review meetings. --- --- ---
+- We are committed to working in partnership with parents and carers. - We hold termly Parent Forums meetings where we share latest news and updates, provide information concerning what each class will be learning that term. - We hold termly parents evenings where parents can discuss their child with the teacher. - We issue termly reports to parents so they are well informed of their child's progress. - Our school website is current and a source of information for all parents and carers. - A Parent Support Advisor (PSA) is employed 4 days per week.

+- Parents and carers are informed and consulted if their child has some additional needs identified. - Parents and carers are informed when their child is placed on the RoN (Record of Need) - Parents of children on the RoN are invited to termly SEN Reviews. - Pupil Passports are discussed with and signed by parents / carers termly. - Mrs Burgess (SENDCo) is available to meet parents to discuss individual children's SEN.

+Parents are invited to contribute to and attend all TAC (Team Around the Child) and EHCP Review meetings.